Amazon Halts Police Use Of Its Facial Recognition Technology

 Amazon noted that authorities will still be able to use the facial recognition technology to help rescue human trafficking victims and reunite missing children with their families.

+Rekognition is part of Amazon Web Services, the tech giant's cloud computing division.
+It can use machine learning to rapidly compare an image captured from a person's social media account or from an officer's smartphone to look for a match from a database of hundreds of thousands of mugshots.
+Critics have been wary that using an algorithm to confirm who someone is can lead to cases of mistaken identity.

-Nicole Ozer, technology and civil liberties director with the ACLU of Northern California, said Amazon is "finally recognizing the dangers face recognition poses to black and brown communities and civil rights more broadly."
+Nicole Ozer, technology and civil liberties director with the ACLU of Northern California, said a blanket ban on the technology is needed, but she welcomed Amazon's one-year pause, saying it shows that the company is "finally recognizing the dangers face recognition poses to black and brown communities and civil rights more broadly."

+Ozer added: "Face recognition technology gives governments the unprecedented power to spy on us wherever we go.
+It fuels police abuse.
+This surveillance technology must be stopped."

 American intelligence and military officials have long used facial recognition software in overseas anti-terrorist operations, but local and federal law enforcement agencies inside the U.S. have increasingly turned to the software as a crime-fighting tool.
 Immigration and Customs Enforcement has used the technology to scan millions of driver's licenses for possible matches.

-One study by the Massachusetts Institute of Technology demonstrated that while lighter-skin men were often almost always positively identified, about 7 percent of lighter-skin women were misidentified and up to 35 percent of darker-skinned women were falsely identified.
+One study by the Massachusetts Institute of Technology demonstrated that while men with lighter skin were often almost always positively identified, about 7% of women with lighter skin were misidentified and up to 35% of women with darker skin were falsely identified.

 "With IBM's decision and Amazon's recent announcement, the efforts of so many civil liberties organizations, activists, shareholders, employees and researchers to end harmful use of facial recognition are gaining even more momentum," said Joy Buolamwini, who led the MIT study and founded the Algorithmic Justice League, which is calling for a nationwide moratorium on all government use of facial recognition technologies.
 "The first step is to press pause."